alexandergerber/courses-tsa/chapter4.md

 Here the estimation was only based on the training data set.

 `@instructions`
-- Compute the random component of the test data and assign it to `test_random`.
+- Compute the random component of the test data by subtracting the predicted trend and seasonality from the test data and assign it to `test_random`.
 - Create `all_random` a time series that combines `train_random` and `test_random`.

 `@hint`